Outside-ECE Technical Electives

 Rules governing traditional lecture courses

 Courses allowed in this category must be technical courses whose technical scope lies outside the course offerings of the School of Electrical and Computer Engineering.
 Almost any non-ECE math, science, or engineering course at the 2000-level or above will do.
 A student may count a 1000-level course as an Outside-ECE Technical Elective only if the course lists an explicit university-level prerequisite that the student has completed successfully either at Cornell or through AP or transfer credit.
-For example, CS 1302 is acceptable since it has an explicit engineering prerequisite, but none of the ENGRIs is acceptable since none of them has any prerequisities.
+For example, none of the ENGRIs is acceptable since none of them has any prerequisities.
 Non-technical courses such as ENGRC and pure business courses are also not acceptable.
 ECE majors may, however, count ECE 5830 --- Introduction to Technical Management --- as an Outside-ECE Technical Elective.

 For an engineering course in a non-ECE major to pass muster as an Outside-ECE Technical Elective, the major offering the course must allow its own students to use the course to fulfill a technical course requirement.
 For example, CEE 3230 and ORIE 3150 are acceptable because they include engineering applications of the business topics they cover, and the offering majors consider them technical courses for their students.
 When in doubt about the suitability of any course, a student should obtain evidence that students in the major offering the course can use the course in question as a "technical course" and submit associated documentation to 223 Phillips Hall.